 Advanced skill in Peoplesoft and Oracle

-Pay attention to small details.
 Make sure your formatting choices are both aesthetically pleasing and consistent in terms of font choice, font sizes, and spacing.
-Proofread your resume before you send it and ask a trusted friend to review it for errors and typos, as well.
+Proofread your resume before you send it, and ask a family member or trusted friend to review it for errors and typos, as well.